Long-Short Ensemble Network for Bipolar Manic-Euthymic State Recognition Based on Wrist-worn Sensors: Authors

-\begin{IEEEbiography}{Ulysse Côté-Allard}{\,} is a Postdoctoral Fellow at the University of Oslo, Oslo, Norway.
+\begin{IEEEbiography}{Ulysse Côté-Allard}{\,} is a Researcher at the University of Oslo, Norway.
 His main research interests include rehabilitation engineering, biosignal-based control, and human-robot interaction.
 Contact him at ulysseca@uio.no. \end{IEEEbiography}

-\begin{IEEEbiography}{Petter Jakobsen}{\,} is a PhD candidate at the University of Bergen, Bergen, Norway.
+\begin{IEEEbiography}{Petter Jakobsen}{\,} is a PhD candidate at the University of Bergen, Norway.
 His main research interests include e-health and the characterization of bipolar disorder from actigraphy.
 Contact him at petter.jakobsen@helse-bergen.no. \end{IEEEbiography}

-\begin{IEEEbiography}{Andrea Stautland}{\,} is a medical doctor and PhD student at the University of Bergen, Bergen, Norway.
+\begin{IEEEbiography}{Andrea Stautland}{\,} is a medical doctor and PhD student at the University of Bergen, Norway.
 She has researched bipolar disorder since 2017 and has a special interest in biomarkers and personalized medicine.
 Contact her at andrea.stautland@uib.no. \end{IEEEbiography}

-\begin{IEEEbiography}{Tine Nordgreen}{\,} is an associate professor at the University of Bergen, Bergen, Norway and the leader of the INTROMAT project.
+\begin{IEEEbiography}{Tine Nordgreen}{\,} is an associate professor at the University of Bergen, Norway and the leader of the INTROMAT project.
 Her research centers around developing evidence-based Internet-based treatment within mental health.
 Contact her at tine.nordgreen@uib.no. \end{IEEEbiography}

-\begin{IEEEbiography}{Ole Bernt Fasmer}{\,} is a professor at the University of Bergen, Bergen, Norway.
+\begin{IEEEbiography}{Ole Bernt Fasmer}{\,} is a professor at the University of Bergen, Norway.
 His research interests includes mathematical analyses of time series and the biological aspects of bipolar disorder and ADHD.
 Contact him at Ole.Fasmer@uib.no. \end{IEEEbiography}

-\begin{IEEEbiography}{Ketil Joachim Oedegaard}{\,} is a professor at the University of Bergen, Bergen, Norway and leads the Affective Research Group in Bergen.
+\begin{IEEEbiography}{Ketil Joachim Oedegaard}{\,} is a professor at the University of Bergen, Norway and leads the Affective Research Group in Bergen.
 His research centers around affective disorders and genetics.
 Contact him at Ketil.Odegaard@uib.no. \end{IEEEbiography}

-\begin{IEEEbiography}{Jim Tørresen}{\,} is a professor at the University of Oslo, Oslo, Norway.
+\begin{IEEEbiography}{Jim Tørresen}{\,} is a professor at the University of Oslo, Norway.
 His research interests include machine learning, bio-inspired computing and robotics.
 Contact him at jimtoer@ifi.uio.no. \end{IEEEbiography}